-It may not have the popularity of football, baseball or basketball, but the spirit of lacrosse is alive and well on fields and college campuses across the United States.
-The sport is even more popular with our neighbors to the north, where lacrosse serves as a dual national sport of Canada, alongside the spotlight-stealing sport of ice hockey.
-One thing that sets this sport apart from many others is its origins in Native American culture and is one of the oldest team sports originating in North America.
+It may not have the popularity of football, baseball, or basketball, but the spirit of lacrosse is alive and well on fields and college campuses across the United States.
+The sport is even more popular with our neighbors to the north, where lacrosse is a dual national sport of Canada, alongside the spotlight-stealing sport of ice hockey.
+One thing that sets this sport apart from many others is its origins in Native American culture, and is one of the oldest team sports originating in North America.

 Native American Origins

 Lacrosse traces its origins to North American Indian tribes.
 Outside the United States and Canada, lacrosse is relatively unknown, although it will be featured at the 2017 World Games in Poland for the first time.
 Lacrosse enthusiasts hope that means the sport may be one step closer to making it into the Olympic Games.